 10 years on: Cancer Research UK Anniversary Awards

-Cancer Research UK will select an individual from the award nominations who stands out as making a valuable contribution in the early diagnosis field but who tends not to always receive due recognition.
+Cancer Research UK selected an individual from the nominations for the other awards who stood out as someone who has made a valuable contribution in the early diagnosis field but who perhaps does not always receive due recognition.

 Head of Cancer Analysis at the National Cancer Registration and Analysis Service in Public Health England, whose work in cancer intelligence includes the creation and development of the ground breaking Routes to Diagnosis study.